| Rule of 7 versus Preempt - When an opponent opens preemptively,

 anticipate in partner's hand.
 First, the overcaller should have an

 opening hand or better, with values and length in side suits.
+In essence,

 the Rule of 7 (guideline) suggests the overcaller predict an ordinary 7